Peter Green Furnishers: Southampton Road location

+Expansion

 Gradually, after 1966, Green’s firm expanded into other parts of the building as they became vacant until, by 1973, the firm owned the entire freehold and was established as a pioneer of huge furniture and carpet showrooms with hundreds of rolls of broadloom carpet and vinyl, dozens of three piece suites, scores of beds, range after range of bedroom and dining room furniture and many pieces of occasional furniture.
 Later a special shop for curtains and dress fabrics was opened in the High Street.

 The whole building covered 20,000 square feet.
 The hall of 5,000 square feet taken over in 1966 would be used exclusively as a carpet showroom whilst the remaining 15,000 square feet would be used to display a huge collection of furniture in addition to a warehouse and workrooms.

 Besides offering a huge selection Peter Green was unusual in that he offered a complete service as well as keen prices.
 He could afford to give both owing to his low overheads as he owned the freehold and so avoided the high rents which had to be paid by similar stores and passed on to the customer.

 From the very start Peter Green was fully involved in the life of the town and did a great deal of charitable work, especially amongst the elderly and disabled and those down on their luck.
 It was hardly surprising in view of all his achievements that Peter was made the first and so far only non-political Freeman of the Borough for his contribution to the business and the charitable life of the community.